 Q: What is your favorite music genre?

 MC: I listen to hip-hop most, but afrobeat is probably my favorite.
 I am still digesting Burna Boy’s latest album, “African Giant.”

 Q: Why these songs on a rainy day?

 MC: I hate bad weather!
 When it is raining or snowing, I love to listen to music that reminds me of summer.
 These songs are the ones that give me that warm feeling inside.
 That could be because I discovered them in the summertime, or they just have a summer feeling to them.
 Either way, I love getting myself into a summer mindset to forget the misery outside.

 Q: How do you unwind?

 MC: This year has been the year I learned what self-care means.
 The main form of self-care I give myself is 10-15 minutes every morning and evening that are just for me, that I never skip.
 And no phones allowed!
 I start each morning with my five-minute gratitude journal, and usually some deep breathing.
-Then I do my skincare, which usually consists of cleanser and Sunday Riley C.E.O Glow oil topped with sunscreen.
+Then I do my skincare, which usually consists of a cleanser and Sunday Riley C.E.O Glow oil topped with sunscreen.
 In the evening, the same thing.
-Skincare, then my gratitude journal and some breathing or meditation to calm myself after the busy day.
+Skincare, then my gratitude journal and some breathing or meditation to calm me after the busy day.

 Q: How does skincare play a role in your life?